srfilipek/savr/README.md

 ## Global objects ##
 There is no 'new' or 'delete' support.
-This means all objects must be globally created using static initialization, or have a global pointer to a persistent stack object.
+This means all objects must be globally created using static initialization, have a global pointer to a persistent stack object, or simply have references or pointers passed around as function arguments.

 Static initialization:
 ```c++